kernkonzept/l4_virtio-net-switch/doc/l4vio_readme.md

 ## Configuration

 Certain features of the virtual network switch are configurable at compile-time.
-Configuration is done through the build-time configureation of the L4Re build tree.
+Configuration is done through the build-time configuration of the L4Re build tree.

 ## Starting the service